 Where did you grow up?

-I was born in Salt Lake City, Utah, and about the age 6, my family moved back to their home country in Nigeria where I spent most of my formative childhood years growing up in the city of Ile-Ife, a small ancient city of the Yoruba tribe located in the southwestern region of Nigeria.
+I was born in Salt Lake City, Utah, and about the age six, my family moved back to their home country in Nigeria.
+I spent most of my formative childhood years growing up in Ile-Ife, a small ancient city of the Yoruba tribe located in the southwestern region of Nigeria.
 Because of the political and economic instability in Nigeria, my family decided to moved back to the United States to Brooklyn, New York during the early 1990s, where I completed high school.

-Where did you go to school and what subject did you get your degree(s) in?
+Where did you go to school and in what subject did you get your degree(s)?

-Tell us a little about how you came to the Science Center.
+Can you tell us a little about how you came to the Science Center?

-As I mentioned in the previous question, I first came to the Science Center as an intern after my master’s degree in applied computer science.
+I first came to the Science Center as an intern after my master’s degree in applied computer science.
 I later returned to the Science Center while earning my doctoral degree.
-After finishing my Ph.D., the Science Center hired me in 2008 to work for the Population Dynamics Branch assessing groundfish stock in our region and I’ve been here ever since.
+After finishing my Ph.D., the Science Center hired me in 2008 to work for the Population Dynamics Branch assessing groundfish stock in our region.
+I’ve been here ever since.

 What do you do at the Science Center?